stefano-frigerio/telegram_bot_golang/README.md

 # telegram_bot_golang

 Simple code in GoLang to communicate with Telegram bot.
-First, create a Bot on telegram, using BotFather.
-This will return you a private key to insert in the code.
+First, create a Bot on telegram, using BotFather.\n This will return you a private key to insert in the code.

 To add more messages modify case section with things to perform/message to send to your bot